david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 ====

 **31 Dec 2005**: ADT now has a new home page at [BerliOS](http://developer.berlios.de/).
-BerliOS provides web hosting, download space, and a Subversion source code repository.
+BerliOS provides web hosting, a download repository, and a Subversion source code repository.
 See the [project page](http://developer.berlios.de/projects/adt/) for all the goodies.

 Setting Up and Using ADT